SimpleBlockchain/simpleblockchain/README.md

 number is without actually computing it.
 And if you change the data slightly, you get a completely different number.

-Let's say the hash produces a 3 digit decimal number, 000 to 999.
-To deliberately make mining difficult, we could require that the miner gets a hash address of 000 to 099.
+Let's say that instead of that huge hex string, the hash function just produces a 3 digit decimal number, 000 to 999.
+To deliberately make mining difficult, we could require that the miner gets a hash address of 000 to **0**99.
 So here's what the miner does when trying to add a link to the blockchain:

     1. hash the link
 	2. if the value of the hash is not 000 to 099